romuloschiavon/CloudWalk-DETest/README.md

 ```bash
 docker compose up
 ```
+Note that if you run the Docker container without using detached mode, your terminal will be locked.
+Press Ctrl+C to stop Docker.

-If you prefer not to watch logs in the terminal, use the detachment `-d` argument:
+If you prefer not to watch logs in the terminal, use the detached `-d` argument:
 ```bash
 docker compose up -d
 ```